Tokyo in Season

 ¥4,500 Asakusa 60 min

-Ocharu Tea Experience (near Tokyo University / Nezu)
+Ocharu Tea Experience (near The University of Tokyo / Nezu)

 A multi-tea tasting (black tea, gyokuro) rather than a tea ceremony.
 If matcha ritual is what you came for, look elsewhere — as a tea tasting it may suit you fine.